Nasirkhan294/feedback-ui/README.md

-# React Feedback UI
+# React Feedback App

-I coded this awesome Feedback app.
+This Feedback UI created using create-react-app.
 It allows users to add, update and delete feedback.
 It uses a mock REST api with json-server.

 This project goes over all of the fundamentals of React including...

-Components
+- Components
-JSX
+- JSX
-Props (proptypes, defaultprops, etc)
+- Props (proptypes, defaultprops, etc)
-State (Component & App Level)
+- State (Component & App Level)
-Styling
+- Styling
-Handling Events
+- Handling Events
-Lists & Keys
+- Lists & Keys
-Forms
+- Forms
-Context API
+- Context API
-HTTP Requests
+- HTTP Requests